 They’ll head to Google and complete a private local search, instead.

-By creating a Google Business Profile listing for your firm, you place yourself at the forefront of the searcher’s mind, without having to encourage them to publicly “like” your Facebook Page.
+By creating a Google Business Profile listing for your firm, you place yourself at the forefront of the searcher’s mind, without having to encourage them to publicly “like” or interact with your page on social media where they might leave a more public digital trail.

 Google Business Profile vs. owned media channels